Your Tampa Defective Products Lawyer

-A person who becomes injured by a defective product may have legal grounds to file suit against anyone in its chain of distribution.
-That includes the manufacturer, the wholesaler, and the distributer.
+A person who becomes injured by a dangerous or defective product may have legal grounds to file suit against anyone in its chain of distribution.
+That includes the manufacturer, the wholesaler, and the distributor.
 Where liability is placed depends on the type of product defect.
 Federal law defines two key product defect categories: design defects and manufacturing defects.
 Marketing defects also play a role in certain product liability cases.

-Manufacturing defects are caused by errors in the assembly of a product, giving the product unintended attributes that have potential to cause injury.
+Manufacturing defects are caused by errors in the assembly of a product, giving the product unintended attributes that have the potential to cause injury.
 Manufacturing defects are only found in small percentages of manufactured goods.
 To prove a manufacturing defect exists, the plaintiff must show that the defect was present when the product left the factory where it was manufactured.

 Design defects are the result of flaws in a product’s original design or blueprint.
 These flaws create unreasonably hazardous and dangerous circumstances for potential users.
 Unlike a manufacturing defect, a design defect is typically much more widespread and affects much larger numbers of a specific product.